 Marks on Half Dolls

-Half dolls are often found unmarked, marked Germany or "Made in Germany", or with a four or five digit mold number.
+Half dolls are often found unmarked, marked Germany or "Made in Germany," or with a four- or five-digit mold number.
 Models from Japan can be marked "Japan" or "Made in Japan".
-Only a few companies such as Dressel and Kister and Goebel would sometimes mark half dolls with their company's distinctive mark.
+Only a few companies such as Dressel & Kister and F. W. Goebel would sometimes mark half dolls with their company's distinctive mark.